AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

     {"x": "example", "value": 20},
     {"x": "thing", "value": 12},
 ];

+// create a chart and set the data chart = anychart.tagCloud(data);
 ```

 When you add just a text, the next step is to parse it into elements and calculate their frequencies.
 For parsing, use the {api:anychart.charts.TagCloud#data}data(){api} method with the following settings: